e-caste/reti-quiz/README.md

 ### How to run

 Simply download this repository by clicking the "Download Repository" button to the top right of this page or clone it from the command line with `git clone https://git.caste.dev/e-caste/reti-quiz.git`.
-If you have downloaded it as a .zip file, you need to unzip to a folder with `unzip reti-quiz.zip` (or by double-clicking the file in your system's file explorer).
+If you have downloaded it as a .zip file, you need to unzip it to a folder with `unzip reti-quiz.zip` (or by double-clicking the file in your system's file explorer).
 Head to the directory where you have cloned it with `cd reti-quiz`, then you can run it with `python3 quiz.py`.

 This project's only optional dependency is `requests`, which is needed to automatically download the latest version of the file from Google Docs.